What is a Play Permit?

-The water systems are generally turned on and tested near the end of May after the chance of a freeze has lessened.
-During fall, the availability of water depends on two factors: when the seasonal staff leaves, and/or when cold weather approaches.
-Contact the river office for more details.
+The water systems are generally turned on around the end of May.
+During fall, the availability of water depends on when cold weather arrives.

 How low is too low to float the rivers?

 The Yampa is too low for rafts around 1000 cfs.
-In most years, that usually happens in mid-July.
-Minimum flows of the dam controlled Green river are 850 cfs.
-At that level the river is very "rocky", but raftable with skill.
+In most years, that happens in mid-July.
+The Green River is dam controlled and minimum flows are 850 cfs.
+At that level, the river is very rocky but raftable with skill.

 How many days can a river trip be?